Raynos/stream-handbook/readme.markdown

 beep => BOOP
 ```

-The client sent `'beep`' to the server's `transform()` function and the server
+The client sent `'beep'` to the server's `transform()` function and the server
 called the client's callback with the result, neat!

+The streaming interface that dnode provides here is a duplex stream since both
+the client and server are piped to each other (`c.pipe(d).pipe(c)`) with
+requests and responses coming from both sides.

-The craziness begins when you start to pass function arguments to stubbed
+The craziness of dnode begins when you start to pass function arguments to
-callbacks.
-Here's an updated version of the previous server with a multi-stage
+stubbed callbacks.
+Here's an updated version of the previous server with a
-callback passing dance:
+multi-stage callback passing dance:

 ``` js
 var dnode = require('dnode');